-Every gardener knows the struggle of trying to keep gardens weed free.
-There are so many chemical weed killers and toxic-smelling concoctions that you can use to pour over your garden but is there a better way?
+Every gardener knows the struggle of trying to keep gardens weed-free.
+There are so many chemical weed killers and toxic-smelling concoctions that you can use to pour over your garden, or weeding tools you can use after you’ve got weeds, but is there a better way?

 If you want to avoid putting harmful chemicals on your garden you may have searched for natural methods and discovered vinegar.
 But does vinegar kill weeds?
 There is evidence to say that vinegar does kill weeds permanently and can be really effective at keeping your flowers and displays weed-free.